Compliance

 • Other persons with a close business or personal relationship

-Who must conduct PEP screening?
+Who must perform PEP screening?

-Under § 2 GwG, the following companies are required to do so:
+According to § 2 GwG, the following companies are required to do so:

 • Credit institutions and financial institutions